shivani-thakur/shivani-thakur/README.md

 ## ✨ Fun Fact

 I love solving complex coding problems and am always on the lookout for new challenges that push my boundaries.
-When I’m not coding, you can find me exploring the latest tech trends or contributing to community projects.
+When I’m not coding, you can find me exploring the latest tech trends.

 ---